Ultraviolet Renormalisation of a Quantum Field Toy Model II: Regular Wick Monomials

 Conversely, given a signature string $\us\in\scrS^{(n)}_0$ one may reconstruct the sets $J_\ab\cup I_\af,J_\cb\cup f_\ab(I_\ab),J_\af\cup I_\af,J_\cf\cup f_\af(I_\af)$, but the signature string does not contain any information about contractions. \end{rk}

-We aim to normal order the renormalized blocks of operators introduced in Subsect.~\ref{subsec-RenBlocks} with a view towards obtaining improved norm estimates that are uniform in the ultraviolet cutoff $\Lambda$ (when the $F_i$'s are replaced by appropriate coupling functions).
-We introduce a class of Wick monomials that will come out when performing the normal ordering.
+We aim to normal order the renormalized handed blocks of operators, introduced in Subsect.~\ref{subsec-RenBlocks}, with a view towards obtaining improved norm estimates that are uniform in the ultraviolet cutoff $\Lambda$ (when the $F_i$'s are replaced by appropriate coupling functions).
+We introduce a class of Wick monomials that will appear when we normal order renormalized blocks.
+As we shall see in Lemma~\ref{HNFCT}, the product of two Wick monomials can be written as a finite sum of Wick monomials.